Henek123/dnd-spell-list/README.md

 * When the page is opened, it shows a loading screen until all spells are downloaded from the API.
 * After first download spells are stored in cache memory.
 * Each spell has own extentable card.
+* User can show saved spells by clicking button.
+* User can create account to save spells to Firestore.
+* After login in list of previously saved spells is loaded from Firestore.
-* User can use buttons ath the top of the webiste to filter throught spells.
+* User can use buttons at the top of the webiste to filter throught spells.
 * Any combination of Paladin class and level 6, 7, 8, 9 filters is disabled because he has no spells higher than level 5.